 A pregnant woman’s body essentially needs more iron as the body needs to produce excess blood to cater the needs of the developing fetus.
 To keep up the iron levels, it is important that mothers eat iron-rich foods every day or take iron supplements prescribed by their health advisor.

 The study published in British Medical Journal states that women should include a daily intake of iron in their diet during pregnancy.
-The research mentioned that if the iron intake is increased by 10 milligrams,
+The research mentioned that if the iron intake is increased by 10 milligrams, the risk of anemia reduces by 12% whereas the risk of low birth weight decreases by 3%.3

 Symptoms Of Iron Deficiency During Pregnancy